Amicht/snake-game/readme.md

 The classic Snake game - try it now! https://amicht.github.io/snake-game/main.html

-Goal: eat as many rats as you can, by moving the snake (corrently without levels or winnig option).
+Goal: eat as many rats as you can, by moving the snake.